xamfoo/react-workshop/slides.md

 - React allows creation of reusable components where markup and logic are defined together
-- Most people find it helpful as a visual aid when working with UI inside JS
+- Most people find JSX helpful as a visual aid when working with UI inside JS

 ---